numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 ```

 #### ApproximatorErrorRecipe
-A data structure that takes the user controlled parameters and preallocated memory for a
+An `ApproximatorErrorRecipe` contains the user-controlled parameters and preallocated memory
-method that computes the approximation error, e.g `A - QQ'A` for a particular approximation
+for a method that computes the approximation error, e.g `A - QQ'A` for a particular
-method.
+approximation method.
 ```
 mutable struct ProjectedErrorRecipe{T, M{T}} <: ApproximatorErrorRecipe
     where M <: AbstractMatrix